|

 much increased summer

-"S1" service between Betws-y-Coed and Caernarfon (which now incorporates
+"S1" service between Betws-y-Coed and Caernarfon on both

 In addition the basically hourly former local "85" service between